 - If you seek technical support with the online portal, please email portal(at)daad.de

 3. Are you ready?
-In order to register with the DAAD Portal to start your application, please chose one of the links below, according to your current academic status.
+In order to register with the DAAD Portal to start your application, please choose one of the links below, according to your current academic status.

-4. The application does NOT have to be sent to us by mail.
+4. All application documents must be submitted via the online portal except for the reference letter.
 Please mail the reference form signed by your professor and in a sealed envelope to:

 DAAD (German Academic Exchange Service)